 2505 Kula Hwy

-Offering a variety of tropical and asian trees, shrubs and flowers.
-The gardens offer a small gift shop,the Hibiscus Cafe, and is well worth the stop.
+Offers a variety of tropical and Asian trees, shrubs, and flowers.
+The gardens offer a small gift shop, the Hibiscus Cafe, and it is well worth the stop.

 3158 Lower Kula Rd